ufoot/godot-rust-cross-compiler/README.md

 And *THIS* is where things get complex.
-Because there is no such thing as a universal, easy-to-install, cross-platform compiler, with working headers and libraries, which compiles from Linux to Windows, Android, and Mac OS X.
+Because there is no such thing as a universal, easy-to-install, cross-platform compiler, with working headers and libraries, which compiles from Linux to Linux, Windows, Android, WebAssembly and Mac OS X.

 As a side note, it is exactly because this is so hard that languages such as [Rust](https://www.rust-lang.org) or [Go](https://golang.org/)